ryanzachry/xvatodisk/README.md

 =========

 This will allow you to mount (read only) the disks in an XVA, in place.
 It does so by mapping out the XVA and using device-mapper to make the device.

+You need dmsetup and partprobe installed, on Debian:
+    apt-get install dmsetup parted && modprobe dm_mod

 XVA Format
 ----------